Change the world one pair of pants at a time, buying them from a democratic welfare state like the UK.

 "Ethical Fashion" was used as an alternative phrase in the early 2000s to mean goods made in womens co-ops in places like Kenya with backing by a UN association.
 That's the definition you see in Wikipedia, which was picked-up by the UK Department for International development with a subsidised trade association for large companies, called the "Ethical Trading Initiative" and a series of favours and small subsidies for a another trade association for small companies, setup by an ad agency that got a great deal of government work.
 Subsidies included Development Awareness Grants and payments from a Bangladeshi trade association which was in turn subsidised by the Department for International Development.
 Favours might have been more important among a group of journalists, political advisers and ministers who all seemed to live in the same bubble and believe the same things.
 If you read some UK newspapers and textbooks, you would think that Juste and Pants to Poverty were the only apparel companies with anything to say in the UK.
 One of the newspapers helped run an "ethical fashion award" and invited a judge from Pants to Poverty.
 There was even an Ethical Fashion group in the House of Lords and a Nike-sponsored office at London College of Fashion, an organisation that politicians are strangely keen to quote by name at any opportunity in a phrase like "London's famous fashion colleges".

-Consultants are paid to tell you is that a welfare state isn't important; schools hospitals and government aren't important, paying tax isn't important.
-What's important is a careful corporate social responsibility statement from some global brand that has the money to write one.
-They go-on to say that you shouldn't buy goods made in the UK for ethical reasons - that's on an ethical fashion forum page called "the issues".
+Consultants are paid to tell suggest that a welfare state isn't important; schools hospitals and government aren't important, paying tax isn't important.
+So they say nothing; you have to look for the gaps.
+What they say instead is stuff that covers-up the gaps.
+PR wages are paid to write careful corporate social responsibility statements from global brands that have the money to write them and control the whole supply chain, so their statements have to be believed.
+They get known as "Ethical" for no apparent reason.
+Patagonia write a lot of this stuff, as do the big trainer brands.
+Terra Plana wrote ground-breaking stuff.
+They sometimes go-on to say that you shouldn't buy goods made in the UK for ethical reasons - that's on an ethical fashion forum page called "the issues".
 If there were consultants and PR agencies paid by UK manufacturers, they would say the opposite.
 Unfortunately UK manufacturing doesn't have the margins to pay for things like PR or advertising; it has to pay taxes for a welfare state.

 I believe the phrase was pushed by a PR agency called Futerra, who also set-up Ethical Fashion Forum with some members - often fictional - to represent a fictional industry.
 They picked-up a meaningless phrase that had been used by a Kenyan project, with a name translated from Italian, and funded by a UN trade association before the phrase was used again for the Ethical Fashion Initiative, funded by government ministers..
 Futerra adopted the term and promoted it through their own exclusive trade association for small firms which always promoted their views and their chosen "founder members".
 Much as the J. Walter Thompson advertising agency invented "the Ploughman's Lunch" and official-looking advertisements from "The Cheese Bureau" to advertise the health benefits of eating a lot of cheese.